NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 }
 ```

+Compile your project and verify that there are no errors before you proceed to the next step.

 ### Step 6 - Handling the Write event from the SoftDevice.

  Ok, now we really want to be able to write to the characteristic and perform a specific task based on the value that was written to the characteristic, e.g. turn on a LED.
 How are we going to that?
 You guessed it!
 More event handling!